Table Of Content

-- Vault Audits vs. Financial Audits in Gold-Backed Financial Instruments: Why Both Matter — and Why They're Not the Same Thing
+- Vault Audits vs. Financial Audits: Why Both Matter — and Why They're Not the Same Thing

-- Understanding the Difference Between Vault Audits and Financial Audits in Gold-Backed Instruments
+- Understanding the Difference Between Vault and Financial Audits

 - The Trust Problem in Gold-Backed Finance